Adeona

 Facilities and technical capabilities

-It is in the Florentine still that Maison Villevert carries out the most delicate aromatic extractions of the most precious plants and spices (a very delicate step that allows the aromas to be captured) which will be used in the production of alcohols, particularly to flavor gins.
-The most telling example is undoubtedly the aromatic extraction carried out on the vine flower and which allows the famous G'Vine gin to be flavored.
-This step is carried out in a still, called "Florentine", inspired by the stills used by perfumers in Grasse.
+The Robicquet family is cited among the founders of the Cognac trade as early as 1580 and 1640 by the Bérauld Directory published in 1892.
+A source of inspiration, even on a more industrial level.
+Since 2001, Maison Villevert has relied on steam distillation to extract the very essence of grape alcohol.
+To create its spirits, Maison Villevert employs several highly technical distillation methods, drawing on specific expertise.
+It is in the Florentine still that Maison Villevert performs the most delicate aromatic extractions from the most precious plants and spices (a very delicate step that allows the aromas to be captured) which will go into the production of spirits, particularly for flavoring gins.
+The most striking example is undoubtedly the aromatic extraction performed on vine flowers, which is used to flavor the famous G'Vine gin.
+This step is carried out in a Florentine still, inspired by those used by perfumers in Grasse.
 Once a year, in June, a magical phenomenon occurs in the vineyards: the ephemeral vine flower blooms, delicately awakened by the sun.
-A unique and captivating fragrance, blending fruits and flowers, emerges from the vines.
-The flower is delicately harvested by hand and then infused in neutral grape alcohol for a few days to extract its absolute quintessence.
+A unique and captivating fragrance, blending fruit and flowers, emerges from the vines.
+The flower is carefully hand-picked and then infused in neutral grape alcohol for a few days to extract its absolute essence.
 This infusion is then distilled in a small Florentine still.
-The result of this unique process is an alcohol with a wonderful aroma, a journey through the vineyards in full bloom.
+The result of this unique process is a wonderfully fragrant spirit, a journey through the vineyards in full bloom.

 The "hybrid" stills, the stills used by Maison Villevert were created by Jean-Sébastien Robicquet to meet our needs and not all are identical...
 One of these stills, for example, has the top of a Charentais still and a capital, in order to better preserve and develop the aromas of the gin.
 The other stills have a Moor's head and will be used to obtain the quality sought for Cîroc vodka.